cfengine/documentation/manuals/enterprise-api/browsing-host-information.markdown

         },
     }

-* * * * *

-Previous: [Example - Listing Available Vital Signs For A Host](/manuals/Enterprise-3-0-API#Example-_002d-Listing-Available-Vital-Signs-For-A-Host),
-Up: [Browsing Host
-Information](/manuals/Enterprise-3-0-API#Browsing-Host-Information)

-#### 1.6.6 Example: Retrieving Vital Sign Data
+## Example: Retrieving Vital Sign Data

 Each vital sign has a collected time series of values for up to one week.
-Here we retrieve the time series for the *mem\_free* vital sign at host *4e913e2f5ccf0c572b9573a83c4a992798cee170f5ee3019d489a201bc98a1a* for October 23rd 2012 12:20pm to 12:45pm GMT (lines split and indented for presentability).
+Here we retrieve the time series for the *mem\_free* vital sign at host `4e913e2f5ccf0c572b9573a83c4a992798cee170f5ee3019d489a201bc98a1a` for October 23rd 2012 12:20pm to 12:45pm GMT (lines split and indented for presentability).

 **Request**